This page is for Google Chrome/Chrome OS bypasses

 2: Login as root & run "gsctool -a -o".

-3: You will be prompted to press the physical presense (PP) button multiple times, on most devices this is the power button.
+3: Unless you removed the battery beforehand, you will be prompted to press the physical presense (PP) button multiple times, on most devices this is the power button.

-5: Login as root again, plug in the debug cable & run "ls /dev/ttyUSB*"; this should return with ttyUSB0, ttyUSB1, & ttyUSB2 if the cable is correctly connected.
+6: Login as root again, & if on a Cr50 device plug in the debug cable & run "ls /dev/ttyUSB*"; this should return with ttyUSB0, ttyUSB1, & ttyUSB2 if the cable is correctly connected.

 Unbricking Ti50s: hold the power button, on Chromebooks press F2 twice or on Chromeboxes press the recovery pinhole instead, then release the power button & repeat.